jonhue/acts_as_favoritor/README.md

 # Returns all favoritors of a model that `acts_as_favoritable`
 book.favoritors

-# Returns the Arel scope for favoritors.
-This does not return the actual favoritors, just the scope of favorited records including the favoritors, essentially:  `book.favorited.includes(:favoritors)`.
-book.favoritors_scoped

-# Total number of favoritors.
-book.favoritors_count

 # Returns an array of records with type `User` following `book`.
 book.favoritors_by_type('User')

 # Returns the exact same as `book.favoritors_by_type 'User'`.
 book.user_favoritors

-# Total number of favoritors with type `User`.
-book.favoritors_by_type_count('User')

-# Returns the exact same as `book.favoritors_by_type_count 'User'`.
-book.count_user_favoritors

 # Whether `book` has been favorited by `user`.
 Returns `true` or `false`.
 book.favorited_by?(user)